Smile-Formations/React/chapters/2-basics/05-hooks.md

 ### Rules

-Hooks bring a lot of functionnality to function components like:
+Hooks bring a lot of functionality to function components like:

 * Local State
 * Effects